dbilanoski/wpkg-packages/readme.md

 * UNINST_STRING - uninstall string of an msi package (if used)
 * DL_LINK (1..9) - Download links (if used)
 * TARG_STRING1 - name of the files we are downloading from DL_LINK(1-9)
-  * These are by default stored in %TEMP% and lated deleted
+  * These are by default stored in %TEMP% and later deleted
   * You can add folders to the path (eg. TARG_STRING1 value ="appname\app.exe", this will download file to %TEMP%\appname\app.exe)
-* PKG_INSWITCHES - Installation switches (if used)
+* INST_SWITCHES - Installation switches (if used)

 #### Revision
 SYS_VERSION variable is used as a revision.
 This way, change in the software version variable triggers the appropriate installation action.